ChristerNilsson/Lab/2019/104-Svelte-Playground/README.md

 # Svelte

 Svelte is a modern alternative to React.
 It is a compiler, not a framework.
 This means small and fast.
 Svelte does not use a Virtual DOM.
-Instead, it tries, like Excel, to find out the dependencies between variables and GUI.
+Instead, like Excel, it finds out the dependencies between variables and GUI components.

-# Pros
+## Pros

 * Small
 * Fast
 * Few slocs

-# Cons
+## Cons

 * Small user base.
-2019 about 1/1000 of React.
+  * 2019-10-17: 24775/5878791 = 0.4% of React

+## Links

 * [svelte.dev](https://svelte.dev)
 * [Rich Harris - Rethinking reactivity](https://www.youtube.com/watch?v=AdNJ3fydeao)

+## Sub Projects

 * [001 Organizer](        https://christernilsson.github.io/Lab/2019/104-Svelte-Playground/arkiv/public001)
 * [002 Shortcut](         https://christernilsson.github.io/Lab/2019/104-Svelte-Playground/arkiv/public002)